script26/server-security-and-privacy-guide/README.md

 ---

-## If you must anyway, here's a traditional linux server setup
+## If you must anyway, here's a traditional linux server setup (not recommended, unless it's from a hosting service and it's your only choice)
 - Setup linux repos with HTTPS instead of HTTP.
 - Usually runs on hypervisor as well (or baremetal)